msp1974/homeassistant-jlrincontrol/README.md

 # Change Log

-## v2.2.0
+## v2.2.1
 - Bump jlrpy to v1.4.1
+- Amended attributes code to support HA change removal of old method in 2022.4
+- Added support for PHEV vehicles
+- BREAKING CHANGE: All Info sensor attributes now split into core_status and ev_status to reflect JLR change in api
-- Amend way debug data outputs all received data
+- Debug data outputs all received data

 ## v2.1.4
 - Updated device_state_attributes to extra_state_attributes